World Languages and Literatures

 M.A. in Education (French/Spanish)

-At UAB, the Master of Arts in Education (MAEd) program for the teaching of World Languages (French and Spanish) consists of two tracks—traditional and alternative.
+At UAB, the Master of Arts in Education (MAEd) program for the teaching of foreign Languages (French and Spanish) consists of two tracks—traditional and alternative.
 The traditional track is for prospective students who completed an undergraduate degree in French or Spanish education, who already hold certification for teaching French or Spanish, and who wish to earn advanced certification.
 The alternative track is for prospective students who have an undergraduate degree with a 2.75+ GPA from a regionally accredited college, have passed the ETS Core Academic Skills Exam and the Praxis in French or Spanish, and who wish to earn initial certification for teaching French or Spanish in grades PK-12.

 Information sessions are offered on a weekly basis.
 Confirm your attendance by contacting Dr. Susan Spezzini (email@example.com), Program Director for Secondary and K-12 programs.
 These information sessions take place as follows: